- Bitter Almonds

 - In The Bird Feeder #198, "Vitamins," Josh claims that vitamin X, which he says is contained in certain bird seeds, gives you shinier plumage.
 Or Josh is trying to poison Gramps.

 - The weblog Polite Dissent often reports on such misuses in comic books and TV shows, primarily pointing out when the wrong drugs are being used, super heroes blandly hand out DEA Controlled Substances, and where the dosages are ridiculously off.
 The author of the blog is a comic book fan and a licensed doctor, so the articles can be quite informative.
 He also does surprisingly comprehensive write-ups of House from the same perspective.

 - An episode of The Simpsons had Lisa being put on antidepressants and immediately falling into a blissful and oblivious state complete with hallucinations.
 In real life antidepressants simply get you back to normal; they don't give you instant happiness.
 And they certainly don't cause visual hallucinations.

 - While it is not the normal reaction, there is a bit of truth to this one.
 Anti-Depressants when given to a bipolar individual can make them go into a manic episode.
 They also can cause mood imbalances when they're first started while the body acclimates, but nothing so extreme.

-- They also take a while to take effect; it wouldn't be the instant mood lift that Lisa got.
+- They also take a while to take effect (sometimes several weeks); it wouldn't be the instant mood lift that Lisa got.

 Side effects may include, but are not limited to, Headache, Watery Eyes, Spontaneous Human Combustion and Dry-Mouth.
 Ask your doctor if this Trope is right for you...